 Now consider the following passages, paying special attention to how the words multitude, company, congregation and assembly are used:

-Then Moses and Aaron fell on their faces before all the assembly of the congregation of the children of Israel.
+Then Moses and Aaron fell on their faces before all the assembly of the congregation of the people of Israel.
 Numbers 14:5

-And all this assembly shall know that the LORD saveth not with sword and spear: for the battle is the Lord's, and he will give you into our hands.
+and that all this assembly may know that the Lord saves not with sword and spear.
+For the battle is the Lord's, and he will give you into our hand."
 1 Samuel 17:47

-I will declare thy name unto my brethren: in the midst of the congregation will I praise thee.
-Psalms 22:22
+I will tell of your name to my brothers; in the midst of the congregation I will praise you: Psalms 22:22

-Praise ye the LORD.
-Sing unto the LORD a new song, and his praise in the congregation of saints.
+Praise the Lord!
+Sing to the Lord a new song, his praise in the assembly of the godly!
 Psalms 149:1

 Remember, ekklesia is the same word that's translated as "church" in the New Testament.
 It's also the same word that's used to translate the Hebrew word qahal, whose English translations are bold in the verses above.